chaldea-center/chaldea-docs/docs/guide/import_https/charles.md

 ## FAQ

-- JP/NA: no mod apk available, BFGO stopped supporting.
+- JP/NA: not supported.
-- KR server is not supported yet.
+- KR: not supported.
 - Any feedback on this method or documents is welcomed.